Have you heard of the Honky-Tonk Highway? It's one of the many things Nashville is known for.

 Rippy's is located directly across from the Bridgestone Arena and Tootsie's Orchid Lounge.
 It's become the unofficial pre-party destination known for barbeque and live music.

-Whiskey Bent is known for the their laid back, Whiskey loving ways.
-They don’t attract the younger crowd that the bigger name bars do.
-If you’re looking great, friendly customer service and cheap cold beer, stop in.
+Whiskey Bent is known for their laid-back, Whiskey-loving ways.
+They don't attract the younger crowds that the bigger name bars do.
+If you're looking great, friendly customer service and cheap cold beer, stop in.

-It’s an American themed honky tonk.
-Bartenders are friendly and the atmosphere is fun.
+It's an American-themed honky tonk.
+The bartenders are friendly, and the atmosphere is fun.

 Jason Aldean's Kitchen & Rooftop Bar

-Opened by Jason Aldean in 2018 the bar contains 4 levels and a rooftop.
+Opened by Jason Aldean in 2018, the bar contains four levels and a rooftop.
 The main restaurant level has a large bar with a 1961 John Deer tractor.
-As tribute to Jason’s number one song “Big Green Tractor”.
+As a tribute to Jason's number-one song, “Big Green Tractor,”.

-The rooftop bar named “My Kinda Party” is dedicated to day and night partying, dancing and views of Nashville.
-You’ll find live country music on two floors every day.
-In total there are 6 bars, and great kitchen.
-A recent visitor said “Food and service were terrific.
+The rooftop bar named “My Kinda Party” is dedicated to day and night partying, dancing, and views of Nashville.
+You'll find live country music on two floors every day.
+In total, there are 6 bars and a great kitchen.
+A recent visitor said, “Food and service were terrific.
 Plenty of space and comfortable.
 We were treated kindly and music was great.
 Thank you to all the staff who take care of their customers!”

 Big Machine Store and Distillery

-The Beercade is within walking distance of Broadway and covers a whopping 6,500 square feed.
+The Beercade is within walking distance of Broadway and covers a whopping 6,500 square feet.
 Choose from a full menu of modern, fresh American food, innovative signature and communal cocktails, and unlimited free vintage arcade games.
-HQ is the perfect place for a pre & post game parties with only a short walk across the pedestrian bridge to Nissan Stadium, home of the Tennessee Titans.
-With the largest screen in the downtown Nashville area, watch every Titans game, UFC fights, & more only at Headquarters Beercade Nashville
+HQ is the perfect place for pre & post-game parties, with only a short walk across the pedestrian bridge to Nissan Stadium, home of the Tennessee Titans.
+With the largest screen in the downtown Nashville area, watch every Titans game, UFC fights, & more only at Headquarters Beercade Nashville.